 Data indicates that a higher percentage of students in the age range 31-40 have attrited.
-Because many in this age group are likely to be raising families, they may have a disproportionately higher level of family-, school-, and job-related responsibilities.
-CONAH monitors disaggregated student learning and achievement performance data.
-As these examples demonstrate, CONAH has used student equity data, disaggregated by student population, to drive its decision-making processes in order to develop new strategies and allocate the necessary resources to support student success.
+Because many in this age group are likely to be raising families, they may have a disproportionately higher level of family, school, and job related responsibilities.
+CONAH used the student equity data, disaggregated by student population, to drive its decision-making processes in order to develop new strategies and allocate the necessary resources to support student success.

 The CAMS database provides information to track enrollment, attrition and graduation data.
 It also provides information to track student achievements and identify students with performance gaps or those at risk for not meeting program/course requirements.
-(IB23) Once identified and assessed, support services including tutoring and counseling are then provided for at risk students.
-Faculty worked closely with the Skills Lab coordinator to develop clinical scenarios that could be utilized for Simulation Clinical Experiences (SCE).
-The scenario is formulated to include current skills learning and to provide a safe environment for students to gain insight and develop critical thinking skills in a team setting.
-CONAH has created new, full-time positions dedicated to tutoring and mentoring students and counseling.
+(IB23) Once at risk students are identified, support services including tutoring and counseling are provided.
+For example, faculty worked closely with the Skills Lab coordinator to develop Simulation Clinical Experiences (SCE) that were used to support student learning.
+The SCE includes patient care skills required in the student's clinical setting and provides a safe environment for the students to gain insight into their own proficiency and to develop critical thinking abilities in a team setting.
+CONAH created two new, full-time positions, one dedicated to tutoring and mentoring and the other to student counseling.

-IB.
-7 The institution regularly evaluates its policies and practices across all areas of the institution, including instructional programs, student and learning support services, resource management, and governance processes to assure their effectiveness in supporting academic quality and accomplishment of mission
+B. 7 The institution regularly evaluates its policies and practices across all areas of the institution, including instructional programs, student and learning support services, resource management, and governance processes to assure their effectiveness in supporting academic quality and accomplishment of mission